bkonkle/nakago-simple-template/README.md

 # Template - Nakago Example: Simple

-A template for [cargo generate](https://github.com/cargo-generate/cargo-generate) that demonstrates simple usage of the Nakago application framework for HTTP services.
+A template for [cargo generate](https://github.com/cargo-generate/cargo-generate) that demonstrates simple usage of the Nakago application framework for Axum HTTP services.

 ## Usage